Omodaka9375/velocity-js/README.md

 | **Time to Interactive** | 5.2s | 1.1s | **79% faster** |
 | **Cache Hit Rate** | 0% | 85% | **∞ improvement** |

-*Results from real-world testing on a typical e-commerce site*
+*Results from real-world testing on a typical e-commerce site, your results may vary*

 ## 🛠️ Configuration Options